tcmetzger/sphinx-favicon/README.md

 Note that the relative path to the favicon's image file in the static directory will be adjusted according to each html file's location.

-To make things easier for you, sphinx-favicon can also add *some* metadata to each favicon's `<link>` element automatically:
+To make things easier for you, Sphinx Favicon can also add *some* metadata to each favicon's `<link>` element automatically:

-* If you don't provide the `"rel"` argument, sphinx-favicon automatically adds `rel="icon"`.
+* If you don't provide the `"rel"` argument, Sphinx Favicon automatically adds `rel="icon"`.
-* if you don't provide the `"type"` argument, sphinx-favicon automatically determines the MIME type based on the image's filename extension.
+* if you don't provide the `"type"` argument, Sphinx Favicon automatically determines the MIME type based on the image's filename extension.
-* Currently, sphinx-favicon is not able to automatically read a file's size in pixels as required for the `"size"` argument.
+* Currently, Sphinx Favicon is not able to automatically read a file's size in pixels as required for the `"size"` argument.
 If you don't provide information about a favicon file's pixel size, the `"size"` argument will be omitted for that favicon image.